-There are typically three main steps to becoming a licensed architect: completing a professional degree in architecture, gaining relevant experience through a paid internship, and passing the Architect Registration Examination.
+There are typically three main steps to becoming a licensed architect: completing a bachelor's degree in architecture, gaining relevant experience through a paid internship, and passing the Architect Registration Examination.

-In all states, earning a professional degree in architecture is typically the first step to becoming an architect.
-Most architects earn their professional degree through a 5-year Bachelor of Architecture degree program, intended for students with no previous architectural training.
-Many earn a master's degree in architecture, which can take 1 to 5 years in addition to the time spent earning a bachelor’s degree.
-The amount of time required depends on the extent of the student's previous education and training in architecture.
+In all states, earning a bachelor's degree in architecture is typically the first step to becoming an architect.
+Most architects earn their degree through a 5-year Bachelor of Architecture degree program.
+Many earn a master's degree in architecture, which can take 1 to 5 additional years.
+The time required depends on the extent of the student's previous education and training in architecture.

-Currently, 34 states require that architects hold a professional degree in architecture from one of the 123 schools of architecture accredited by the National Architectural Accrediting Board (NAAB).
+Currently, 35 states require that architects hold a degree in architecture from one of the 122 schools of architecture accredited by the National Architectural Accrediting Board (NAAB).
 State licensing requirements can be found at the National Council of Architectural Registration Boards (NCARB).
-In the states that do not have that requirement, applicants can become licensed with 8 to 13 years of related work experience in addition to a high school diploma.
-However, most architects in these states still obtain a professional degree in architecture.

-All state architectural registration boards require architecture graduates to complete a lengthy paid internship—generally 3 years of experience—before they may sit for the Architect Registration Examination.
-Most new graduates complete their training period by working at architectural firms through the Intern Development Program (IDP), a program run by NCARB that guides students through the internship process.
+All state architectural registration boards require architecture graduates to complete a lengthy paid internship—generally lasting 3 years—before they may sit for the Architect Registration Examination.
+Most new graduates complete their training period by working at architectural firms through the Architectural Experience Program (AXP), a program run by NCARB that guides students through the internship process.
 Some states allow a portion of the training to occur in the offices of employers in related careers, such as engineers and general contractors.
 Architecture students who complete internships while still in school can count some of that time toward the 3-year training period.

-Most states also require some form of continuing education to keep a license, and some additional states are expected to adopt mandatory continuing education.
-Requirements vary by state but usually involve additional education through workshops, university classes, conferences, self-study courses, or other sources.
+Most states also require some form of continuing education to keep a license.
+Continuing education requirements vary by state but usually involve additional education through workshops, university classes, conferences, self-study courses, or other sources.